-Originally proposed in 2021, the Digital Services Tax ("DST") aims to tax digital services in Canada.
+The Digital Services Tax ("DST") aims to tax digital services in Canada.
 Until the treaty implementing the Pillar One tax regime under the multilateral approach comes into force, the government is moving forward with legislation to implement DST.
-Once the legislation comes into force, DST will apply retroactively from January 1, 2022.

-DST will apply at a rate of 3% on taxable Canadian digital services revenue earned by domestic and foreign taxpayers that meet both of the following conditions:
+DST applies at a rate of 3% on taxable Canadian digital services revenue earned by domestic and foreign taxpayers that meet both of the following conditions:

-- The taxpayer, or a consolidated group of which the taxpayer is constituent entity, had total revenue of at least €750,000,000 in the immediately preceding calendar year; and - 2.
-The taxpayer, or a consolidated group of which the taxpayer is a constituent entity, earned more than C\$20 million in Canadian digital services revenue in the particular calendar year.
+- the taxpayer, or a consolidated group of which the taxpayer is constituent entity, had total revenue of at least €750,000,000 in the immediately preceding calendar year; and - the taxpayer, or a consolidated group of which the taxpayer is a constituent entity, earned more than \$20 million in Canadian digital services revenue in the particular calendar year.

 Canadian digital services revenue is revenue sourced from users in Canada in a calendar year from (i) online marketplace services; (ii) online advertising services; (iii) social media services; and (iv) user data revenue.
-DST will apply to Canadian digital services revenue only to the extent that it exceeds the C\$20 million deduction, which is shared among taxpayers that are constituent entities of a consolidated group.
+DST will apply to Canadian digital services revenue only to the extent that it exceeds the \$20 million deduction, which is shared among taxpayers that are constituent entities of a consolidated group.